Large baseline optical imaging assisted by single photons and linear quantum optics

 The number of detected photons $d$ is no longer equal to $N$; it runs in the interval $[1,N]$.
 The Fisher information will be modified, since it will include the probabilities for partial photon detection.
 In the Supplementary Material we show that this can be rewritten as the weighted sum of Fisher information contributions corresponding to partial photon detection

 where $F'_{N-k}$ is the Fisher information for $D=N-k$ photon detected, $k$ is the number of photons lost.

 Next, we consider the case where the starlight is in a thermal state at an optical frequency with a rate of photon emission $\epsilon$ much smaller than 1 \cite{mandel1995optical}.
-Therefore, the density operator for the initial state of the star light can be well approximated as

-where $\rho_1$ is the one-photon state from Eq.~\eqref{eq:idealtotalinitialstate}, and $\rho_0=|0\rangle\langle 0|$ is the zero-photon state.
+Therefore, the density operator for the initial state of the star light can be well approximated as $\rho_S=(1-\epsilon)\rho_0+\epsilon\rho_1$, where $\rho_1$ is the one-photon state from Eq.~\eqref{eq:idealtotalinitialstate}, and $\rho_0=|0\rangle\langle 0|$ is the zero-photon state.
 The probability of detecting $d$ photons is given by the sum of two probabilities as

 where $P_A(\mathbf{d})$ and $P_B(\mathbf{d})$ are the probability distributions for having no star photon and having a star photon, respectively.
 This means that when detecting $d<N$ photons, there will be two contributions to the total probability distribution, arising from the fact that we can not distinguish whether the reduced photon number is due to lossy transmission of the ground-based photons or an absence of the star photon.